 This kernel module is an example of this.
 The file (called /proc/sleep) can only be opened by a single process at a time.
-If the file is already open, the kernel module calls wait\event\interruptible[12].
-This function changes the status of the task (a task is the kernel data structure which holds information about a process and the system call it's in, if any) to TASK\INTERRUPTIBLE, which means that the task will not run until it is woken up somehow, and adds it to WaitQ, the queue of tasks waiting to access the file.
+If the file is already open, the kernel module calls wait_event_interruptible[12].
+This function changes the status of the task (a task is the kernel data structure which holds information about a process and the system call it's in, if any) to TASK_INTERRUPTIBLE, which means that the task will not run until it is woken up somehow, and adds it to WaitQ, the queue of tasks waiting to access the file.
 Then, the function calls the scheduler to context switch to a different process, one which has some use for the CPU.

-When a process is done with the file, it closes it, and module\close is called.
+When a process is done with the file, it closes it, and module_close is called.
 That function wakes up all the processes in the queue (there's no mechanism to only wake up one of them).
 It then returns and the process which just closed the file can continue to run.
 In time, the scheduler decides that that process has had enough and gives control of the CPU to another process.
 Eventually, one of the processes which was in the queue will be given control of the CPU by the scheduler.
-It starts at the point right after the call to module\interruptible\sleep\on[13].
+It starts at the point right after the call to module_interruptible_sleep_on[13].
 It can then proceed to set a global variable to tell all the other processes that the file is still open and go on with its life.
 When the other processes get a piece of the CPU, they'll see that global variable and go back to sleep.

-So we'll use tail - f to keep the file open in the background, while trying to access it with another process (again in the background, so that we need not switch to a different vt).
+So we'll use tail -f to keep the file open in the background, while trying to access it with another process (again in the background, so that we need not switch to a different vt).
 As soon as the first background process is killed with kill %1, the second is woken up, is able to access the file and finally terminates.

-To make our life more interesting, module\close doesn't have a monopoly on waking up the processes which wait to access the file.
+To make our life more interesting, module_close doesn't have a monopoly on waking up the processes which wait to access the file.
 A signal, such as Ctrl+c (SIGINT) can also wake up a process.
 [14] In that case, we want to return with -EINTR immediately.
 This is important so users can, for example, kill the process before it receives the file.

 There is one more point to remember.
 Some times processes don't want to sleep, they want either to get what they want immediately, or to be told it cannot be done.
-Such processes use the $O_NONBLOCK$ flag when opening the file.
+Such processes use the O_NONBLOCK flag when opening the file.
 The kernel is supposed to respond by returning with the error code -EAGAIN from operations which would otherwise block, such as opening the file in this example.
-The program cat\noblock, available in the source directory for this chapter, can be used to open a file with $O_NONBLOCK$ .
+The program cat_noblock, available in the source directory for this chapter, can be used to open a file with O_NONBLOCK.

 '''

 hostname:~/lkmpg-examples/09-BlockingProcesses# insmod sleep.ko

 hostname:~/lkmpg-examples/09-BlockingProcesses# cat_noblock /proc/sleep

 Last input:

 hostname:~/lkmpg-examples/09-BlockingProcesses# tail -f /proc/sleep &

-Last input:

-Last input:

-Last input:

-Last input:

-Last input:

 Last input:

 '''